BlockstreamResearch/bip-frost-dkg/README.md

 ### SimplPedPop

-We specify the SimplPedPop scheme as described in [Practical Schnorr Threshold Signatures Without the Algebraic Group Model, section 4](https://eprint.iacr.org/2023/899.pdf) with the following minor modifications:
+TODO: introduce as building block for EncPedPop/RecPedPop instead of as its own thing We specify the SimplPedPop scheme as described in [Practical Schnorr Threshold Signatures Without the Algebraic Group Model, section 4](https://eprint.iacr.org/2023/899.pdf) with the following minor modifications: